FAQs

 Can I make appointments via email?

 Yes, you can.
-The most effective way to make an appointment remains telephonically, using this number: 081 851 2585.
+You are welcome to communicate to the Team via phone, WhatsApp or email.
 Should you prefer to set up appointments via email, please bear in mind that the confirmation of appointments may take time.

-Private accounts must be settled within a week from the end of hospital stay.
+Private accounts must be settled within a week from the end of the hospital stay.

 Please bring your x-rays/scans/other investigations and the referral letter (if applicable).